Our staff

 Ashley’s professional interests lie in P4C (Philosophy for Children) and Brain Based learning.
 She was the first to pilot SMARTboard technology at Havergal College Junior School and continues to use it to enhance learning in her classroom.

-Ashley encourages her students to be active participants’ in their own educational journeys.
+Ashley encourages her students to be active participants in their own educational journeys.
 She continually works to provide students with skills and challenging standards, at the same time promoting creativity and flexibility.
 In her classroom, students are encouraged to show independence of thought and leadership.

-Interests: Her sixteen year old twins, travel, photography, music, yoga, and anything to do with the beach!
+Interests: Her sixteen-year old twins, travel, photography, music, yoga, and anything to do with the beach!

-Hamish Hudson – Class Teacher
+Hamish Hudson

 Master of Arts in English,